MedievalDev/Two-Worlds-Model-Injection-Guide-And-Tools/README.md

 ### 6. Pack and Test

 Pack everything into a `.wd` archive using the [WD Repacker](https://www.moddb.com/games/two-worlds/downloads).
 Place the `.wd` file in the game's `WDFiles/` folder.
+Enable it with the [Mod Selector](https://www.moddb.com/games/two-worlds/downloads).
 Launch the Two Worlds Editor — your new road sign should appear in the object browser under its group.

 ## Mesh Field Syntax